-GoLand 2024.1 Help
+GoLand 2024.3 Help

 JSON

 The JSON format is commonly used for storing data and for configuration files.
 GoLand helps you work with JSON files — it checks their syntax and formatting.
-In popular types of configuration files, GoLand provides code completion, thanks to the JSON Schema, which is a special format for describing the structure and contents of such files.
-You can also use custom JSON Schemas to enable code completion in your JSON files and validate them.
+In popular types of configuration files, GoLand validates code and provides code completion based on the JSON Schema, which is a special format for describing the structure and contents of such files.

-Enabling JSON5
+Enable JSON5

-GoLand recognizes a number of most popular JSON standards including JSON5.
+GoLand recognizes a number of most popular JSON standards, including JSON5.
 GoLand by default treats files with the json5 extension as JSON5 files and supports this new syntax in them.

 Configuration file that uses JSON5 with the default extension .json5